 - ½ chilli pepper finely sliced

-- ¼ small onion finely diced
+- ¼ small onion finely sliced or diced

 - 1 lemon juiced